Fitness in Bath: What’s the deal?

 Deets: Functional Group Training.

-Now, I may be biased because my boyfriend James is one of their trainers, but I think TONIQ is great!
+Now, I may be biased because lots of my friends are trainers there, but I think TONIQ is great!
 Like Spin Village, it’s a boutique studio and has redefined group exercise in Bath.
 Train hard, sweat hard is their motto!
 The studio provides a variety of 45-minute classes 6 days a week.
 From BURN, to SWEAT to STRONGER – there’s bound to be a class for you!

 CLASS Bath .